How to Include Your Pets in Your Wedding

 The same concept applies to anything that captures our interest throughout the wedding day, including (but not limited to) various members of the animal kingdom.
 So if you’re animal lovers, but don’t have pets of your own, we’ve got you covered!

-If you have any questions about incorporating your pets into your wedding or ideas you’d like to run past someone who’s in the wedding industry and understands the flow and logistics of weddings, feel free to reach out to us anytime.
+If you have any questions about how to include your pets your wedding or ideas you’d like to run past someone who’s in the wedding industry and understands the flow and logistics of weddings, feel free to reach out to us anytime.
 We’re here as a resource for you throughout your entire wedding planning process.
 Cheers!